Kauai Underground Guide

 Campaign for Kids

-In only three years, the Kauai Underground Guide 'Campaign for Kids' has raised more than $50,000 to help six outstanding non-profit agencies assisting Kauai's children.
+In just under eight years, the Kauai Underground Guide 'Campaign for Kids' has raised close to $100,000 to help outstanding non-profit agencies assisting Kauai's children.
 Funds are raised from our book sales, as well as donations from our 'community partners.'

 Please join us!
 Spreak the word about our campaign, and if you'd like, you can make a tax-deductible donation directly to any of these fine organizations.